Building a deck can increase the value of your home and provide you with outdoor living space to enjoy all year.

 Step 4 – Build Deck Frame

-Once your footings are dry and/or your wall-mount frame is completed, you’re ready to finish up your deck frame.
-This article shows how to level your deck frame and install a double-2×6 beam, both as an outer frame and also as an inner beam for adequate joist support.
-This process is not hard, but it takes time and effort to get everything level and accurate.
-Laying a precise foundation, such as in your deck framing, will make the rest of your deck building process much easier and, more importantly, the final result much better and more beautiful.
-So take your time and complete this step with care.
+Once your footings are dry and/or your wall-mount frame is complete, you’re ready to finish up your deck frame.
+Our deck-framing tutorial shows you how to level your deck frame and install a double-2×6 beam, both as an outer frame and also as an inner beam, for adequate joist support.

-Make sure you begin installing your deck frame at the sturdiest point of the deck.
-Take time with the measurements and you may want to add more framing for support depending on the size of your deck.
-While there are a lot of steps to this process, don’t get overwhelmed and just take them one at a time to create a fantastic final result.
+Begin installing your deck frame at the sturdiest point of the deck.
+Take time with the measurements.
+You may want to add more framing for support, depending on the size of your deck.
+While there are a lot of steps to this process, don’t get overwhelmed.
+Take them one at a time to create a fantastic final result.

 Step 5 – Install Deck Joists

-For most people, this is one of the most exciting parts of how to build a deck, as you’ll finally see your deck coming together.
-Once the deck joists are in place, you’ll be able to visualize what the final result will look like.
-Make sure you measure and mark pieces carefully during the process, to ensure everything will fit together correctly in the end.
+For most people, this is one of the most exciting parts of how to build a deck.
+Once the deck joists are in place, you can visualize the final results.

 Step 6 – Install Deck Floor

-With your frame in place supporting the deck joists, there is nothing keeping you from installing your deck floor.
-This article will show you the absolute best way to install a redwood deck floor.
-The method is efficient, and (the best part of all) results in a deck floor with virtually no visible screws.
-It’s amazing.
-You definitely don’t want to miss out on this deck floor-laying tool and technique.
+With your frame in place supporting the deck joists, it’s time to install your deck floor.
+Our method is efficient and results in a deck floor with no visible screws.
+You don’t want to miss out on this deck floor-laying tool and technique.

-Before starting this stage, ensure you are squared off.
-You’ll need to use precision and care during this process and won’t want to rush installing your deck floor.
-If there is a curve to your deck, you’ll start with the outer part of the curve first.
-During this stage, a deck spacer will be one of the best tools to assist you.
-You’ll never want to build a deck without it again after using one.
+Before starting, ensure you are squared off.
+Use precision and care during this process, and don’t rush installing your deck floor.
+If there is a curve to your deck, start with the outer part of the curve.
+A deck spacer will be one of the best tools to assist you.

 Step 7 – Install Curved Deck Floor